 BRAND ANALYSIS: An in-depth look at the design of the labels and packets revealed that there were inconsistencies and redundancies in the designs. too much information was placed on the labels whereas usually packets bear more text and description.
 A complete reorganization of the content was necessary to create a sound design strategy.

-STRATEGY: Different approaches for packet designs would include adding the image of actual prepared foods in a particular environment such as the dining table, the grill, etc. Depending on the information on each packet, images would vary.
-For example, a multipurpose seasoning could present a variety of meat, poultry an fish on the grill.
+foods in a particular environment such as the dining table, the grill, etc. Depending on the information on

 STRATEGY: Shaker labels would be more simplified and bold with images of actual ingredients rather than prepared food servings.
 There imagery could be presented in photographic or illustrative formats.